 Almost everyone in our sector is motivated by a passion for service and an interest in the people we serve and the difference we make.
 We enjoy the journey: the daily interaction with clients and causes, and the heady rush of ideas and new initiatives.

 "We're doing such good work, we must be making a difference!"

 Let's continue to enjoy the journey.
 But while we're doing that, some suggestions toward ensuring we are as effective as we can be:

-Good stewardship and happy equanimity need not be mutually exclusive.
 Let's enjoy the journey, but have a map too.
-Let's celebrate both for the joy we take in our work and the difference we're making.
+Let's celebrate both the joy we take in our work and the difference we're making.
 Strategic clarity won't stop our creativity and innovative spirit, but it will focus it and help us change change the world.

 Organizations that can clearly articulate their Intended Impact make better decisions around how to allocate scarce resources to drive the most change.